cancermodels-org/GrowthCurveME/README.md

 narrower than the least-squares regression model after accounting for the inherit well-to-well variation.
-Model complexity metrics such as Akaike information criterion (AIC), Bayesian information criterion (BIC), and Log likelihood show that the mixed-effects is better suited for the data with clear hierarchical structures and longitudinal measurements.
+Model complexity metrics such as Akaike information criterion (AIC), Bayesian information criterion (BIC), and Log likelihood show that the mixed-effects model is better suited for the data which contains clear hierarchical structures and longitudinal measurements.

 ``` r
 # Summarize mixed-effects model